isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 <p>Stefan Liew Jing Rui, from class of 2017, is the school's first President
 Scholar from the school's Integrated Programme.
 <br>
-<br>RVHS organised the Ministry of Education Pre-University Seminar for the
+<br>RV organised the Ministry of Education Pre-University Seminar for the
 first time in the school's history, with Dang Chee Wen of the Class of 2019 producing the seminar's first-ever theme song.
 <br>
 <br>Yeoh An Ni from the Class of 2018 was awarded the Prime Minister's Book
 Prize.
 <br>
-<br>RVHS won her first SYF Overall Winning Theme Song, STAGE, written and
+<br>RV won her first SYF Overall Winning Theme Song, STAGE, written and produced
-produced by Terry Ng Tian Yu and Goh Jing Wen from the Class of 2018.
+by Terry Ng Tian Yu and Goh Jing Wen from the Class of 2018.
 <br>
 <br>Charmaine Chua Jia Ying attained the Best Sportsgirl Award (Softball)
 at the Singapore Schools Sports Council Colours Awards 2018.